appacademy/prep-work/App-Academy-prep-work.md

 With just these few pages, you will be able to write a lot of powerful logic/code.
 Try to be as familiar as you can with these.

-* Beginning Ruby, Appendix B.

-Another reference of commonly used methods and classes.

 ## Assignment